-English Language and English Literature A level - Grade 5 or above in GCSE English Language and English Literature.
 English Literature A level - Grade 5 or above in GCSE English Language and English Literature.
 Film Studies A level - Grade 5 or above in GCSE English Language or English Literature.
 French A level - Grade 5 or above in GCSE French.
 Geography A level - Grade 5 or above in GCSE English and Maths.
 History A level - Grade 6 or above in GCSE English or GCSE grade 6 in History.
 Level 3 Extended Project Qualification - grade 5 or above in English and Maths.
 Maths A level - Grade 7 or above in GCSE Maths.
 Further Maths A level Subsidiary Level - Grade 7 or above in GCSE Higher Tier Maths.
 Further Maths A level - Grade 7 or above in GCSE Higher Tier Maths.
 Music BTEC Extended Certificate - 5 GCSEs at grade 5 or above.
 Performing Arts Foundation Diploma - Extended Certificate (1 A level equivalent).
 Diploma (2 A level equivalent) 5 GCSEs at grade 4 or above including English and Maths.
 Philosophy A level - Grade 6 or above in GCSE English.
 Photography A level - Grade 6 or above in GCSE Art.
 Physics A level - GCSE grade 6 in English and Maths.
 Grade 6-6 or above in Core and Additional Science or 6-6.5 or above in Triple Sciences (grade 6 must be in Physics).
 GCSE Applied Science or Level 2 BTEC Science will not be accepted as a route to A level Physics.
 Product Design A level - Grade B or above in GCSE Product Design, Graphics or Resistant Materials.
 Sociology A level - Grade 6 or above in GCSE English.
 Spanish A level - Grade 5 or above in GCSE Spanish.
 Cambridge Technical in Sports Coaching, Leadership and Physical Education - Grade 4 or above in GCSE Science and English.
 Grade 4 or above in GCSE PR.
 Pass in Sports Studies.
 Academic criteria waiver process?
-Yes - if equivalence can be demonstrated.
-When to apply, normal round admission 1 September to 31 January 2025.
-Late applications accepted 1 Normal round decision 28 February 2025 - conditional on exam results When to appeal from 20 school days after the refusal 2 Deadline to submit appeal 3 31 March 2025.
-Later appeals accepted.
-Deadline to hear appeal, normal round 14 June 2025 When to apply, in-year admission from 1 June 2025 for Year Group 13 from 1 September 2025 for Year 12 In-year decision within 15 school days of an application When to submit appeal any time after refusal Deadline to submit appeal there is no deadline Deadline to hear appeal within 30 school days of the appeal submission
+Yes - where equivalency can be demonstrated or where extenuating circumstances prevented the young person from attaining the grades required.
+When to apply, normal round admission 1 September to 31 January 2026.
+Late applications accepted 1 • Normal round decision 28 February 2026 - conditional on exam results • When to appeal from 20 school days after the refusal 2 • Deadline to submit appeal 3 31 March 2026.
+Later appeals accepted. • Deadline to hear appeal, normal round 15 June 2026 When to apply, in-year admission from 1 June 2026 for Year Group 13 from 1 September 2026 for Year 12 • In-year decision within 15 school days of an application • When to submit appeal any time after refusal • Deadline to submit appeal there is no deadline • Deadline to hear appeal within 30 school days of the appeal submission